Phillips 66 (PSX) To Go Ex-Dividend on November 16th

-Phillips 66 (NYSE:PSX – Get Rating) declared a quarterly dividend on Friday, October 7th, Zacks reports.
-Stockholders of record on Thursday, November 17th will be paid a dividend of 0.97 per share by the oil and gas company on Thursday, December 1st.
-This represents a $3.88 dividend on an annualized basis and a dividend yield of 3.49%.
+Phillips 66 (NYSE:PSX – Get Rating) announced a quarterly dividend on Friday, October 7th, Zacks reports.
+Investors of record on Thursday, November 17th will be paid a dividend of 0.97 per share by the oil and gas company on Thursday, December 1st.
+This represents a $3.88 annualized dividend and a dividend yield of 3.49%.
 The ex-dividend date of this dividend is Wednesday, November 16th.

-Phillips 66 has increased its dividend by an average of 5.3% per year over the last three years and has increased its dividend annually for the last 2 consecutive years.
-Phillips 66 has a dividend payout ratio of 31.5% meaning its dividend is sufficiently covered by earnings.
-Analysts expect Phillips 66 to earn $14.23 per share next year, which means the company should continue to be able to cover its $3.88 annual dividend with an expected future payout ratio of 27.3%.
+Phillips 66 has raised its dividend by an average of 5.3% annually over the last three years and has raised its dividend every year for the last 2 years.
+Phillips 66 has a dividend payout ratio of 31.5% indicating that its dividend is sufficiently covered by earnings.
+Research analysts expect Phillips 66 to earn $14.23 per share next year, which means the company should continue to be able to cover its $3.88 annual dividend with an expected future payout ratio of 27.3%.

 Phillips 66 Trading Up 4.8 %